7h3Rabbit/StaticWebEpiserverPlugin/README.md

 - added new property `StaticWeb:InputUrl` to appSettings section in Web.config (must allow anonymous access).
 Example: `<add key="StaticWeb:InputUrl" value="http://localhost:49822/" />`
 - You are ready to go :)

-## What functionality is provided in Plugin? ##

-- Do changes for a page or block(must be placed on a page) in EpiServer and publish your changes.
-- StaticWebPlugin will now try to access your website and write back the result it gets to the folder you have entered.

-### Generate static pages on publishing of Pages and Blocks ###

-TBD

-### Generate static pages on running scheduled job ###

-TBD

-### Having different views for StaticWeb and normal users ###

-StaticWeb is registering a displaychannel called "StaticWeb" (See `Header.cshtml` and `Header.staticweb.cshtml` for examples on how to use it).
-It is perfect for removing functionality that can't be used in a static website (like filitering or search).
-It also makes it possible for you to view how the page will look and work on the static version.

-### Find, download and generate resources ###

-TBD